JuanMoncaleano/Global-Population-Growth-and-Socioeconomic-Factors-An-Integrated-Data-Analysis/README.md

 Safety-related data was taken from Vision of Humanity's Global Peace Index Maps: [Vision of Humanity Maps](https://www.visionofhumanity.org/maps/#/)

+## Citations

+For choropleth maps creation, Plotly's Python Library was used: [Choropleth Maps](https://plotly.com/python/choropleth-maps/)

+The methodology to calculate growth rate was derived from this Indeed's guide: [How to Calculate Growth Rate](https://ca.indeed.com/career-advice/career-development/how-to-calculate-growth-rate)

 Built-in colorscales from Plotly's Python Library were used for visualization: [Built-in Colorscales](https://plotly.com/python/builtin-colorscales/)https://plotly.com/python/builtin-colorscales/

-## Citations

-HERE